Runtime Model

 Example Program

 In this example, imagine that you have a program that takes information about a taxi service (The options are silly and synthetic.
 However they demonstrate the basic usage of the flecsi::program_option type.)
 The command-line options and arguments for the program allow specification of the following: trim level, transmission, child seat, purpose (personal or business), light speed, and a passenger list.
 The first two options will be in a Car Options section, while the purpose will be under the Ride Options section.
 The passenger list is a positional argument to the program.
-The help output for the entire program looks like this:
+Calling getopt::usage for this program produces the following:

 Positional Options: